- Search for Food and Recreational Water Inspections

 - Need to report a complaint or concern (mosquitoes, sewer spill, food related)

 - Fee Schedule

-The Environmental Health Department operates within the Community Services Division and is a member of the Amarillo Bi-City-County Health District.
+The Environmental Health Department operates within the Community Services Division and is a member of the Amarillo Area Public Health District.
 Environmental Health services are provided to the citizens of Amarillo and by cooperative agreement to the City of Canyon and Potter and Randall Counties.
 The services provided to Amarillo, Canyon, Potter and Randall Counties are fee-based.

 What is Environmental Health?

 Environmental Health is the expertise and science of minimizing human injury and illness and improving long-term human health by:

 - Identifying and evaluating environmental contamination and hazardous agents

 - Limiting exposures of chemical, physical and biological agents in food, water, soil and air as well as other environmental media or setting that may adversely affect human health.